OWASP/www-event-2021-training/pages/schedule_may.md

 The virtual training classes are 8 hour courses offered in 4-hour blocks over two days.
 The trainings will begin at 12:00pm Eastern Time (USA)/6:00pm Central European Time.

 OWASP Members save $50 off the cost of a training course.
-Email [events@owasp.com](events@owasp.com)for your member discount code.
+Email [events@owasp.com](events@owasp.com) for your member discount code.
 If you are not an OWASP Member, please consider joining [here](https://owasp.org/membership/).

 [REGISTER HERE FOR TRAINING](https://www.eventbrite.com/e/owasp-2021-virtual-appsec-training-tickets-140937930143)